-Are We in Another Financial Bubble
+Are We in Another Financial Bubble?

 The Fed and Commercial Banks

-Through its Troubled Asset Relief Program (TARP), the federal government authorized $700 billion to the financial system.
-By backstopping the banks in this way, the government prevented the reserve payment processing system from freezing.
-Had the Fed not acted, the economy would have ground to a standstill, and a depression would have most likely followed.
-The Fed also slashed the federal funds rate, that minimum interest rate at which the Fed hoped banks would borrow reserves from other banks.
+Through its Troubled Asset Relief Program (TARP), the federal government authorized $700 billion to the financial system. [i]By backstopping the banks in this way, the government prevented the reserve payment processing system from freezing.
+Had the Fed not acted, the economy would have ground to a standstill, and a depression would most likely have followed.
+The Fed also slashed the federal funds rate, the minimum interest rate at which the Fed hoped banks would borrow reserves from other banks.
 This rate eventually became zero, but the economy still languished.

 Enter Quantitative Easing (QE)

 Starting in late 2008, with a touch of a keyboard, the Fed created trillions of dollars to buy bonds.
 The banks that sold the bonds ended up with reserves; reserves are used only among banks, however, so very little of that money made it into the economy.
 To push new money into the economy, the Fed also bought bonds from non-banks, such as pension plans and asset managers.

 By ‘new money,’ I mean money that was added to the economy without being yanked from someone else’s account.
 Usually, when someone sells an asset, the buyer’s bank account is reduced by the price paid for that asset.
 For example, if I sell you a bond for $10,000, your bank account will drop by $10,000.
 But with QE, the Fed created the money, so the sellers received it without anyone’s bank account dropping.
 This meant that additional money and purchasing power entered the economy.
 Some of the new money bankrolled the oil and gas shale boom, but a lot of it was used to buy existing stocks and high-yield bonds.
 Those purchases pushed up the prices of those financial assets, but buying existing financial assets does very little to help Main Street.I